 Fantasies are no substitute for living” they are the fruits of the spirit which fall to him who pays his tribute to life.
 The shirker experiences nothing but his own morbid fear, and it yields him no meaning.

 The collective unconscious (Neptune) has been likened to a “world spirit” or “world soul”.
 Something which flows from the divine into the human subject, and the unconscious begins when emotions are generated.
 Jung put his hypothesis of the collective unconscious on solid ground and in reality by observing and investigating the dreams of modern men and women.
 Unconscious material is often repressed and forgotten and it often appears in dreams.
 The individual with Mercury in aspect to Neptune can have a difficulty judging whether the conscious is predominating over the unconscious, or the unconscious over the conscious.
 According to Jung, in coming to terms with the unconscious the ego takes the lead but the unconscious must be allowed to have it’s say.

-Individuals with this aspect can deny the unconscious exists.
+Other individuals with this aspect can deny the unconscious exists.
 There will be a deep fear of anything spiritual, psychological and what the person may call irrational.
 The intellect may be used to combat Neptune.
 The truth can be distorted in this area and the individual holds on desperately to what can only be perceived as logic.
-This type of individual may accuse others of being gullible wishy washy fools for indulging in the Neptunian world of dreams, fantasy, art, music or the whole of the imaginable realm.
+This type of individual may accuse others of being gullible and wishy washy fools for indulging in the Neptunian world of dreams, fantasy, art, music or the whole of the imaginable realm.
 Mercury-Neptune could be best exemplified by the fact that there is an ocean of information out there, a great vastness, the mind can easily get lost in supercharged subjects as it relates to things unknowable, but something deeply felt.